Leco language: Use and description

 In Grimes (1988), Leco is classified as a language isolate and is considered extinct.
 However, Montaño Aragón (1987) found some speakers of the language in the region of Atén and in Apolo, La Paz, in Franz Tamayo Province in the Bolivian department of La Paz, along Mapiri River in Larecaja Province (situated also in the department of La Paz).

 Some speakers were relocated by van de Kerke (1994–97).
 These speakers, mostly men, were older than 50 years and had not habitually used the language since a long time before that.
 Van de Kerke relates that the speakers do not feel sufficiently secure to conduct a conversation spontaneously in Leco.

 Phonology

-In regard to the phonology of Leco, one can point out the following (based on van de Kerke, 2009: 289–291).
+In regard to the phonology of Leco, one can point out the following:

+Vowels

-Leco has six vowel phonemes: /a/, /e/, /i/, /o/, /u/ and /ɨ/.
-The opposition among the first five vowels is distinguished in the data, but the opposition between /e/ and /ɨ/ is found only in a limited number of words, as for example pele 'balsa' and pèlè 'name of plant'.
+Leco has six vowel phonemes: /a/, /e/, /i/, /o/, /u/ and /è/.
+The opposition among the first five vowels is distinguished in the data, but the opposition between /e/ and /è/ is found only in a limited number of words, as for example pele 'balsa' and pèlè 'name of plant'.